Kotlin/KEEP/proposals/collection-literals.md

 ## IDE support

-The IDEs should implement an inspection to replace `listOf`/`setOf`/etc. with collection literals where it doesn't lead to overload resolution ambiguity.
+**1.** The IDEs should implement an inspection to replace `listOf`/`setOf`/etc. with collection literals where it doesn't lead to overload resolution ambiguity.
 It's under the question if the inspection for `listOf`/`setOf` should be enabled by default. (most probably not)

-The IDEs should implement an inspection to replace explicit use of operator function `Type.of` with collection literals where it doesn't lead to overload resolution ambiguity.
+**2.** The IDEs should implement an inspection to replace explicit use of operator function `Type.of` with collection literals where it doesn't lead to overload resolution ambiguity.
 The inspection should be enabled by default.

-We should take into account that ctrl-click on a single character is tricky, especially via keyboard shortcuts.
+**3.** We should take into account that ctrl-click on a single character is tricky, especially via keyboard shortcuts.
 Though there are some suggestions to improve the situation: [KTIJ-28500](https://youtrack.jetbrains.com/issue/KTIJ-28500).

+**4.** Developers who are not familiar with the type-guided semantics of the feature might write code like `val foo = [1, 2].toMutableList()`.
+The IDE should catch such cases and suggest to rewrite them to `val foo: MutableList<Int> = [1, 2]` or `val foo = MutableList.of(1, 2)`.

 ## listOf deprecation